All essential and current information about the MCAT is on the AAMC's MCAT Home.

 You must register on-line, via the AAMC MCAT Home

-The AAMC offers a Fee Assistance Program (FAP) for students whose inability to pay the registration fee would prevent them from taking the test and applying to medical school.
+The AAMC offers a Fee Assistance Program (FAP) for students.
 Students who are approved for the FAP can register for the MCAT at a reduced rate.
 More information can be obtained from the AAMC FAP Home

 Can I retake the MCAT?

 Ideally, you should take the MCAT one time as all scores are reported to medical schools.
 However, when you receive your scores, you may feel that you have not performed to your potential and consider taking the test again.
 This is a very good thing to discuss with a pre-health advisor.